 - Use tiered systems.
 PBIS is effective when implemented through a tiered system for different age groups.

 - Monitor progress.
 Determine if students are improving or need intervention.
 This can help individualize the PBIS process for students.

 - Collect data.
 Be sure to measure effective intervention methods and progress assessments.
-This is a good way to track behavioral skill retention across grade levels.
-By observing student behaviors, your school can identify which behaviors need greater attention in the classroom.
+This is a good way to track desired behavioral skill retention across grade levels.
+By observing student portal behaviors, your school can identify which behaviors need greater attention in the classroom.

-Schoolwide PBIS support
+Schoolwide PBIS support system